List of The Young and the Restless characters introduced in the 1980s: Lynne Bassett

-History

 Paul Williams hires Lynne as his replacement secretary after former secretary Amy Lewis left town to take care of her father.
 Lynne becomes his friend and was always there for him in his time of need both on the job and off.
 Lynne also had a crush on Paul, but he never returned her feelings, even though they briefly dated.
 When Christine Blair was date-raped in 1989, Lynne confided to Christine that she was once a victim of rape.
 Lynne committed the crime of breaking and entering into Michael Baldwin's office, in which she, along with Paul's mother, Mary, were arrested as they were looking for evidence that Michael was conspiring with Paul's then-wife, Isabella Brana.
 In fall 2004, Lynne was out of a job when Paul closed his practice.
 He teamed up and went to work as an investigator at the Baldwin and Blair Law Firm with Michael and Christine.
 Soon after, Lynne leaves town to visit her mother.

 Lisa Mansfield

-Lisa Mansfield first appeared in April 1988.
+Lisa Mansfield first appeared in March 1988.
 She is the first ex-wife of Brad Carlton.
 She was portrayed by Lynne Harbaugh until March 3, 1989.

-History

 Lisa and Brad married in 1982, but Brad divorced Lisa in 1983 after her father, who disapproved of their marriage, paid Brad a large sum of money to divorce his daughter.
 In 1988, Lisa resurfaced in Brad's life, who was now married to Traci Abbott, and Lisa offered Brad a lucrative job in Chicago.
 When Brad declined and instead accepted a job offer from his former lover, Lauren Fenmore, Lisa became obsessed with Brad, and she drugged and kidnapped him.
 Lisa held Brad captive in a cage in a deserted mountain cabin for several weeks.
 During this time, Traci felt that Brad had abandoned her, and she later suffered a miscarriage.
 Brad's absence caused her to take comfort with her former lover, Tim Sullivan.
 In early 1989, Lauren was on a ski trip with Jack Abbott, and they spotted Lisa.
 Suspecting that Lisa was somehow linked to Brad's mysterious disappearance, Lauren followed her back to the cabin, where she was holding Brad.
 Lisa spotted Lauren, and she threw her into the cage with Brad, intending to gas them both to death.
 Fortunately, Jack, who had tracked Lauren to the cabin, rescued them.
 Lisa fled town and has not been seen since.

 Scott Grainger Sr.

-Scott Grainger first appeared in May 1988, portrayed by Peter Barton until November 2,1993.
+Scott Grainger first appeared in March 1988, portrayed by Peter Barton until November 2, 1993.
 Scott Grainger was known for being a part of the love triangle with Lauren Fenmore and Sheila Carter.
 The character also briefly appeared on The Bold and the Beautiful from November 2 to 16, 1993, when the character was killed off.